Brief history of Channel swimming

 of this achievement.
 Gertrude Ederle, an Olympic gold medallist was one of the

-first women to successfully cross the Channel in 1928.
+first women to successfully cross the Channel in 1928, shattering the world records

 In 1950 Folkestone's own Sam Rockett completed the swim in the Daily Mail Race